Compare ETS

 General Information

-- updated the rules of the monitoring and reporting of emissions from maritime transport;
+- updated rules for monitoring and reporting of emissions from maritime transport;

-- created the Social Climate Fund to complement the new ETS 2; and
+- the creation of the Social Climate Fund (starting in 2026) to complement the new EU ETS 2; and

 Emissions & Targets